CONECA now offers our Attribution Service for

 members and non-members through our Forum.

-CONECA is updating its Master Coin List and submission process.
-As of November 23, 2020 CONECA has reorganized the management of the CONECA Master List and assigned new Attributors.
+As of November 23, 2020 CONECA has reorganized the management of the CONECA Master List and updated its submission process.
+Our current Attributors are:

 Going forward, new CONECA numbers will not be issued through varietyvista.com, but will be issued and come through a CONECA site being developed.